Our Franchise Lawyers Support You with Disclosure Documents

 What an Experienced Franchise Lawyer Offers

-For the past 30+ years, attorney Joel Rosen has served businesses and individuals throughout eastern Pennsylvania, New Jersey, and Delaware.
-As an experienced franchise lawyer, he has a firm understanding of the four basic components to franchising:
+For the past 30+ years, Rosen has served businesses and individuals throughout eastern Pennsylvania, New Jersey, and Delaware.
+So, as an experienced franchise lawyer, he has a firm understanding of the four essential components of franchising:

 - Franchise agreements